 Libby Hollingshead | Deputy Chief of Staff

-As Deputy Chief of Staff, Libby assists with running the agency, oversees the Lieutenant Governor’s schedule, and supports the Lieutenant Governor in all of his Senate presiding duties, including the management of the rostrum and Rules Committee and coordination of appointment letters, bill tracking, and legislative inquiries.
-Additionally, Libby leads the office’s work to improve employment access for veterans and people with disabilities.
+As Deputy Chief of Staff, Libby assists with running the agency, oversees the Lieutenant Governor’s schedule, and leads the office’s work to improve employment access for veterans and people with disabilities.
 In addition, Libby staffs several legislative and state committees, including the Senate Rules Committee, the State Finance Committee, the Healthcare Facilities Board, and the Higher Education Facilities Board.
 Prior to joining the Lieutenant Governor’s team, Libby worked with the Lieutenant Governor as his Legislative Assistant while he served in both the state Senate and state House.
 Libby received a B.A. in Environmental Studies from the University of Washington’s Program on the Environment, where she focused on interdisciplinary environmental policy.